Crotalus vegrandis

 Crotalus vegrandis, or the Uracoan Rattlesnake, is a venomous pit viper that is endemic to Venezuela.

 Description

 Klauber (1997) gives two maximum lengths: 636 mm for the largest measured specimen, and 684 mm as the greatest value from a report believed to be reliable.
+Its colors range from olive green to rust brown, with levels of gray; scales can also be white.